MacroBull/10189020-FPGA_Application_Work/README.md

   The amount of calculation is over the capability of Pentium, it is not proper to do calculation immediately/asynchronously, it is better to operate with pipeline, each iteration works on a level, the result is stable after 30 ticks.

-  IP really helps, especially FFT and float number may to the design and better effects.
+  IP would really help, especially FFT and float number would give a better effects.

 Inspiration
 -------------
-Most people may want to realize filters on audio signals after learning control theory or DSP techniques.
+Most people may want to realize filters on audio signals after learning control theory or DSP techniques, so this is my realization.
 My roommate thinks it will be psychedelic if fractal is connected with music, which I used to thought to test the performance of FPGA, and, it works !

-The fractal is a kind of [Julia Set](http://en.wikipedia.org/wiki/Julia_set]), it is tested for better visual effects to make the boundary t as variable than C. The shape of the graphic become smooth when t is small and rough when large, when t varies, it present an effect of shutter.
+The fractal is a kind of [Julia Set](http://en.wikipedia.org/wiki/Julia_set), it is tested for better visual effects to make the boundary t as variable than C. The shape of the graphic become smooth when t is small and rough when large, when t varies, it present an effect of shutter.

-Caution, **DO NOT WATCH THIS FOR A LONG TIME, MAY HARM**
+Caution, **DO NOT WATCH FRACTAL VISUALIZATION FOR A LONG TIME, IT MAY HARM**

 效果/Result